 |Phone:||613-520-2600 x 2617|

 Areas of Interest

-Prior to joining the Department of Sociology and Anthropology, Kelly Fritsch earned her Ph.D. in Social and Political Thought at York University (2015) and was a Banting Postdoctoral Fellow at the Women & Gender Studies Institute and Technoscience Research Unit, University of Toronto.
+Prior to joining the Department of Sociology and Anthropology in 2018, Fritsch completed Prior to joining the Department of Sociology and Anthropology in 2018, Fritsch completed her Ph.D. in Social and Political Thought at York University and was a Banting Postdoctoral Fellow at the Women & Gender Studies Institute and Technoscience Research Unit, University of Toronto.

 • SOCI 5005 Recurring Debates in Social Theory

-• SOCI 5806 Critical Disability Studies
+• SOCI 3060/DBST 3060 Critical Disability Studies

 • SOCI 3430 Collective Action and Social Movements